tdworowy/kindle_highlights/md/How_to_Solve_It_(Princeton_Science_Library)_(Polya_G).md

       Rules of teaching.
 The first rule of teaching is to know what you are supposed to teach.
 The second rule of teaching is to know a little more than what you are supposed to teach.

+      A wise man begins in the end, a fool ends in the beginning.

+      A wise man will make more opportunities than he finds.

+      What a fool does at last, a wise man does at first.